Naperville, Illinois: Government

 The City of Naperville operates under the council-manager form of government.
 The City Council consists of the Mayor and eight Council Members elected for four-year terms.
 No person can serve in the office of mayor or council member for excess of three consecutive terms.
 The city council can select and appoint a city manager, adopt, amend, and repeal ordinances, and can approve the city's annual operating budget.
 The mayor acts as a member of the city council, with extra responsibilities.
 The Mayor presides over city council meetings, they function as the local Liquor and Tobacco Control Commissioner, they can declare emergencies, and can select members for City boards and commissions.
 The city manager enforces all laws and ordinances of the city, they recommend courses of action to the council, and controls all departments throughout the city.

-Mayor Steve Chirico (R) is the current mayor of Naperville, and has been serving since 2015.
-His predecessor was former Mayor George Pradel (also known as "Officer Friendly").
-Pradel served for 20 years, making him the longest serving mayor in Naperville History.
+Mayor Scott Wehrli (R) is the current mayor of Naperville and has been serving since 2023.
+Former Mayor George Pradel (also known as "Officer Friendly") served for 20 years, making him the longest serving mayor in Naperville History.

 In 2021, a $540 million budget was approved for 2022.
 The budget was a 7.6% increase from the previous year.
 Roughly $32 million of the $38 million went towards infrastructure improvements.
 In 2020, the City employed 933 employees.